Thykof/dusa-auto-pool/README.md

 You must have WMAS and WETH in a same ratio.

-The bot will add 95% of your tokens to the liquidity pool, and check every 10 minutes if the pool is unbalanced.
+The bot will add 99% of your tokens to the liquidity pool, and check every 10 minutes if the pool is unbalanced.
+You can use the environment variable `TOKEN_0_MAX` and `TOKEN_0_MAX` to set the maximum amount of tokens you want to add to the pool.

-If the pool is unbalanced, the bot will remove liquidity to the pool, swap the tokens (impermanent lost), and add liquidity again.
+If the pool is unbalanced, the bot will remove liquidity to the pool and add liquidity again to the active bin.

 The liquidity is added on one bin to increase the fees generated.

-You can use the environment variable `TOKEN_0_MAX` and `TOKEN_0_MAX` to set the maximum amount of tokens you want to add to the pool.

 ## Installation